15 July 2022

 Professor Aaron Antonovsky (19 December 1923–7 July 1994).

 That kind of disorientation and lack of clarity about one’s own values and society's expectations will almost inevitably lead to a “pandemic” of meaninglessness.
-“What can I, as an individual, do to make society a better place?” has, for many, become a question hard to even consider.
-“Where should I begin?” there are so many problems in society and crisis in the world!
+“What can I do to make society a better place?” has for many become a question hard to even consider.
+“Where should I begin?” there are so many problems in society and crises in the world!

 One problem with the current world order — or the global economy — is its one-sided emphasis on the individual.
 I believe the era of individualism (at least in its current form) must be replaced, or complemented, by a stronger sense of community.
 As individuals, we need to feel that we are part of something greater and realise that a narrow focus on self-interest is inadequate to develop resilience against life’s unpredictable changes and turns (that is, to experience high levels of SOC even in the face of adversity).

-Now, what has all the above said to do with the UFO issue potentially uniting the world and/or increase the sense of coherence (SOC) among the world’s population?
+Now, what has all the above said have to do with the UFO issue potentially uniting the world and/or increasing the sense of coherence (SOC) among the world’s population?

-How the gradual reinforcement of SOC (or how to improve the current preparation phase) could be implemented is a question for another article.
+Another article will address how to implement the gradual reinforcement of SOC or how to improve the current preparation phase.

 Take care!